Linee Aeree Italiane Flight 451 (1956): Flight and crash

 On 24 November 1956 the Linee Aeree Italiane Douglas DC-6B with tail number “I-LEAD” an international scheduled passenger flight from Rome via Milan, Paris and Shannon to New York.
 The aircraft was new, in service since 5 November 1956, making its fourth flight.

 The plane skipped the stopover at Milan due to fog and arrived an hour too early at Paris Orly Airport.
 The plane departed from Orly at 00:35am.
-The weather was cold and misty with visibility of 2.2 metres.
+The weather was cold and misty with visibility of 2.2 kilometres.
 Shortly after take off the airplane was not able to elevate further.
 The pilot said that he was not able to reach height and would return to the airport.
 The airplane hit the roof of a house in commune Paray-Vieille-Poste.

 According to eye witnesses there was an explosion and the airplane broke apart.
 The airplane crashed into a worker's house a few 100 metres further away.
 The airplane had also hit an electricity cable and there was an explosion.
 There was a large fire, partly due to the 23000 liters of fuel the airplane had on board.
 The two houses were destroyed.
 Wreckage lay up to 500 meters from the crash site.
 The four engines were flung in four different directions.